aevatarAI/aevatar-workshop/README.md

 ---

-## 5. Where to Look for Output
+## 7. Where to Look for Output
 - **host.log**: Logs from the Host service (agent backend)
 - **client.log**: Logs from the Client (demo execution, agent collaboration)
-- **Console**: If you run the client directly, output will also appear in your terminal
+- **Website**: All demo results, logs, and agent chat messages are visible in the web interface

 ---

-## 6. Next Steps
+## 8. Next Steps
 - Try modifying the demos or creating your own GAgent and event types
 - Explore the `src/Aevatar.Workshop.GAgent/` and `src/Aevatar.Workshop.Client/` directories for more examples
 - Read the other docs in the `docs/` directory for deeper dives into GAgent architecture and event handling